sage-acteson/autoinjector/README.md

 		- [x] Set up a basic sketch, just get it to turn
 		- [x] Set up a method to turn 90 degrees
 	- [ ] Detecting rapid change
-		- [ ] Decide on a structure for holding data
+		- [x] Decide on a structure for holding data [linked list is best, but array will be faster]
 		- [ ] Calculate the averages every cycle?
 (10sec & 2sec?)
 - [ ] Combine components:
 	- [ ] If the fake heart rate is over a threshold set off the buzzer
 	- [ ] If the buzzer is going off and the button is pressed cancel the injection
 - [ ] Cleanup:
 	- [ ] Replace the array logic with a LinkedList
+	- [ ] Add handling for millis overflow at 50 days
 - [ ] Housekeeping:
 	- [ ] Add a description to this repo